 The Gothic-style Liege Cathedral dates from the 13th century.
 It boasts a magnificent altar and stained windows as well as medieval and Renaissance statues.
 Some of the most remarkable pieces, which are called the Cathedral’s treasures, are housed in the cloisters.
 Many of them originate from Liege’s first cathedral that was destroyed during the Liege Revolution in 1789.
 They include paintings, stunning gold statues, relics, and other masterpieces.

-What to eat in Belgium at Christmas
+What to Eat at Christmas

 Eating and drinking is a key part of the fun at the Belgium Christmas markets.
 Look out for these treats as you make your way through the aisles of chalets.

-Tartiflette – A warm and hearty dish, tartiflette is one of the most popular things to eat at the Belgium Christmas markets.
+Tartiflette – A warm and hearty dish, tartiflette is one of the most popular things to eat at the markets.
 Made in giant skillets, tartiflette is made with potatoes, cheese, lardons, onions, and white wine.
 It’s delicious and is sure to warm you up.

 Gluhwein/Vin chaud – The most popular drink at the Christmas markets is gluhwein.
 Hot mulled wine infused with spices like cinnamon and cloves, it’s the perfect drink to have as you shop.